jeffgoens/garage-keypad-pseudocode/pseudocode.md

-## Pseudocode for external garage door keypad entry
+## Pseudocode for External Garage Door Keypad Entry

 ### Assumptions:
   - Opening function of a garage door can be operated remotely by a control panel.